-Most OTC companies are quite small, but there are some massive foreign conglomerates such as Nestle that trade over-the-counter in the US These foreign companies simply want to avoid the substantial costs associated with meeting the accounting and disclosure requirements associated with being listed on one of the major stock exchanges.
+Most OTC companies are quite small, but there are some massive foreign conglomerates such as Nestle that trade over-the-counter in the US.
+These foreign companies simply want to avoid the substantial costs associated with meeting the accounting and disclosure requirements of being listed on one of the major stock exchanges.

 Companies that were once listed on a major exchange but have been delisted for one reason or another find themselves at the mercy of the OTC marketplace.
 Often these companies are on the verge of bankruptcy and were delisted after their stock price fell below the minimum requirement.
 Some fully recover, but many fade into oblivion.